awsdocs/aws-control-tower-guide/doc_source/controltower-walkthrough-delete-stacksets.md

 # Delete StackSets and Stacks<a name="controltower-walkthrough-delete-stacksets"></a>

-AWS Control Tower uses StackSets and stacks to deploy AWS Config Rules related to guardrails in your landing zone\.
+AWS Control Tower uses StackSets and stacks to deploy AWS Config Rules related to controls in your landing zone\.
 The following procedures walk through how to delete these specific resources\.

 **To delete AWS CloudFormation StackSets**